Event-AHU/OpenPAR/README.md

 ## :dart: Update Log：
-:fire: [Apr-15-2025] A new large-scale bimodal benchmark dataset, EventPAR, and an asymmetric RWKV fusion framework have been released.
+:fire: [Apr-15-2025] A new large-scale bimodal benchmark dataset, EventPAR, and an asymmetric RWKV fusion framework is released.

 :fire: [Dec-10-2024] LLM-PAR is accepted by AAAI-2025!